cockroachdb/docs/v2.1/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md

     The `port-forward` command must be run on the same machine as the web browser in which you want to view the Web UI.
 If you have been running these commands from a cloud instance or other non-local shell, you will not be able to view the UI without configuring `kubectl` locally and running the above `port-forward` command on your local machine.
     {{site.data.alerts.end}}

-2. Go to <a href="https://localhost:8080/" data-proofer-ignore>https://localhost:8080</a> and login with the username and password created in the [Use the built-in SQL client](#step-3-use-the-built-in-sql-client) step.
+2. Go to <a href="https://localhost:8080/" data-proofer-ignore>https://localhost:8080</a> and log in with the username and password created in the [Use the built-in SQL client](#step-3-use-the-built-in-sql-client) step.

 3. In the UI, check the **Node List** to verify that all nodes are running, and then click the **Databases** tab on the left to verify that `bank` is listed.